-When it comes to protecting your home and loved ones, knowing where to start can feel overwhelming.
+Knowing where to start can feel overwhelming when it comes to protecting your home and loved ones.
 Especially now with so many options when it comes to security companies, products, and services, it can be hard to tell what’s actually worth your time and investment.

-At Alert 360, we’re committed to the safety and peace of mind of all our customers.
+At Alert 360, we’re committed to all our customers’ safety and peace of mind.
 Outside of the smart security solutions we provide, we’ve compiled this comprehensive guide of home safety tips and security insights to help you make the right decisions for your situation.

 Home Safety Tips: Start with the Basics

 For starters, we don’t have to dive directly into the home security technology deep end.
-In fact when it comes to the safety of your family, it’s best to start with the basics.
+In fact, when it comes to your family’s safety, it’s best to start with the basics.
 Here are some simple areas of your home to keep in mind as you begin assessing your home security needs.

 How many points of entry do you have in your home?
 Consider backdoor or porch areas, garage doors, and even basement entrances when running through your mental checklists.